adamggrim/Moonbeam/README.md

 `Moonbeam` supports two color slider modes—spectrum (HSB- and OKLCH-based) and gradient (color mixing-based).

-- **For spectrum sliders:** Create dynamic spectrums using either HSB or OKLCH color spaces.
-To improve the legibility of certain colors, bend saturation and brightness (HSB) or lightness and chroma (OKLCH) in specific sections using view modifiers. `Moonbeam` also supports black or white fade-ins and fade-outs (e.g., starting the spectrum with white).
+- **For spectrum sliders:** Use either the HSB or OKLCH color space.
+To improve the legibility of certain colors, you can bend saturation and brightness (HSB) or lightness and chroma (OKLCH) in specific sections using the `saturationBends`, `brightnessBends`, `lightnessBends`, and `chromaBends` parameters. `Moonbeam` also supports starting or ending spectrum sliders with black or white `monochromeSections`.
-- **For gradient sliders**: Create a precise gradient between any two colors using RGB, OKLAB or OKLCH color spaces.
+- **For gradient sliders**: Create a precise gradient between any two colors using the RGB, OKLAB or OKLCH color space.
-- **For hard-edge sliders**: Create a slider with discrete color blocks by providing an explicit array of colors or adding the `.hardEdge(into:)` modifier to an existing spectrum or gradient.
+- **For hard-edge sliders**: Create a slider with discrete color blocks by providing an explicit array of colors or adding the `.hardEdge(into:)` modifier to an existing slider.

 `Moonbeam` also offers layout and thumb style customization: